pankajsahu221/wedmeplz-task/README.md

-This is a task for Company WedMePlz.
+This is a task of Company WedMePlz.

+Under the `src` folder, There are Folder named...

+* Components - Which consists of all the components that are used.

+* Styles - Which consists of all the stylesheets for designing.

+* reducers - Which I used for state management using Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).